image 1299-1

 What to do:

-• Allow SMS + email OTP (if enabled)
+• Allow OTP via SMS and email (if this is turned on)

 5. Display Clear Error Messages with Smart Retry